jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 R. Taelman describes mny more possible security issues in his paper @bib:taelman-security.

 === Save Condition <sec:save-condition>

-The save condition is used by a resource description (@sec:resource-description) when it matches.
-When a resource matches a canonical collection resource description, the collection can decide whether it will save the resource based on what other collections would want the resource.
+The save condition decides when an @rdf resource is saved given all canonical collections (@sec:canonical-collection) that are eligable to save the resource.
 Optionally, additional context could be given as input to the save condition.
+A canonacal collection can have multiple save conditions, and each save condition is accompanied with a resource description (@sec:resource-description) and an update condition (@sec:update-condition).
 We suggest six save conditions:
 #inline-enum[
 + state required, and